SpindleASA/spindle-guides/spindle.md

 ## Why Algorand?
 *Algorand just works.*

 Algorand is professional, reliable, and cheap to use on a large scale.
 Algorand is also incredibly eco-conscious, and the community within Algorand puts a large emphasis on carbon offsets and green practices.
-There are many blockchains to build on, but we believe Algorand has the best all around technology, affordability, and ethics.
+There are many blockchains to build on, but we believe Algorand has the best all-around technology, affordability, and ethics.

 ## What is Spindle Yarn?